davidben/tls-trust-expressions/README.md

 # TLS Trust Anchor Negotiation

 This repository contains a pair of draft mechanisms for negotiating certificate trust anchors in TLS.
+For an overview, the informal [explainer](explainer.md) document is a good starting point.

 ## TLS Trust Anchor Identifiers